mynameissiller/reflection/README.md

 I have learned how to do many things this week.
 The best thing I have learned this week is how to build a website with html.
 I learned how to align the wording to make it neat, I also have learned how to put a submit button at the bottom along with the rest of the circle boxes and the square boxes.
 My favorite thing I have done all week was this website project but it was also hard so it was difficult somethimes.
 I loved putting the picture of the toppings on like pepperoni,bannana peppers,mushrooms ect.

+# End of Seventh Week
+## 10/27/2017
+This week I have learned the importance of spelling, paitence,and perfection needed to make a good website.
+It includes these because for paitence you have to take time with work or there WILL be mistakes.
+Also for spelling if your code isnt spelled right you will have to take more time finding out what you did wrong, that also goes well with paitence.
+Finally perfection with this (perfection) can help your grade spiral up quickly making your school life happy, your parents happy, and most importantly you happy.
+My favorite part of this week how we could use websites such as W3 Schools to help us find new codes that we could use and remember in our next website.
+These reasons that I have listed above are great in my opinon because spelling, paitence,and perfection is needed to make a 100%
+A website.